Shuar: Shuar and the Ecuadorian state

 In 1969 the Federation signed an accord with the Ecuadorian government in which the Federation assumed administrative jurisdiction over the Shuar reserve.
 The Federation assumed the duties of educating children, administering civil registration and land-tenure, and promoting cattle-production and other programs meant to further incorporate Shuar into the market economy.
-Since that time the Federation has splintered into several groups, including a separate Achuar Federation, although the various groups maintain cordial relations.
+Later, the Federation splintered into several groups, including a separate Achuar Federation, although the groups maintain cordial relations.

 Thanks to the work of the Federation, Shuar identity is very strong.
 Most Shuar also identify strongly to the Ecuadorian nation-state and have entered Ecuadorian electoral politics.